 - Preheat oven to 425 degrees Fahrenheit.
-Generously grease a 6-unit non-stick donut pan with baking spray and lay to one side.
+Generously grease a 6-count non-stick donut pan with baking spray and set aside.

-- In a large bowl, combine flour, cocoa powder, sugar, pumpkin spice, baking powder, and salt.
-Stir to combine.
+- In a large bowl, whisk together the flour, cocoa powder, sugar, pumpkin spice, baking powder, and salt.

-- In a small bowl, whisk together almond milk, egg, melted butter and vanilla extract.
-Add to dry ingredients.
+- In a small bowl, whisk together the almond milk, egg, melted butter and vanilla extract.
+Add to dry ingredients (flour mixture).
 Whisk to combine.

 - Distribute mixture into prepared donut pan.
 You can pipe mixture in or spoon.
 Tap pan down on hard surface to settle batter.
-Bake for 7 to 8 minutes or until wooden skewer comes out clean of wet batter when inserted into the donuts (check on at the 7 minute mark).
-Let cool in pan for about 10 minutes before gently removing and cooling completely on wire rack before glazing.
+Bake for 7 to 8 minutes or until a toothpick inserted in the centre of the donuts comes out clean (check on at the 7 minute mark).
+Let donuts cool in the pan for about 10 minutes before gently removing and cooling completely on a cooling rack before glazing.

-- Dip cooled donuts in ganache and place on wire rack.
-Decorate with candy sprinkles.
+- Dip cooled donuts in ganache and place on a cooling rack.
+Decorate with candy sprinkles, if desired.
 Enjoy!

-- Then, stir to incorporate ingredients, until smooth.
+- Whisk or stir to incorporate the ingredients, until smooth.
 Allow to cool 5 to 10 minutes before using.